 This formula calculates the final selling price that includes the intended markup over the cost price.
 By understanding this approach, businesses can set competitive and profitable pricing, ensuring that the sales price covers costs while reaching target profit margins.
 This strategic calculation supports informed decision-making in retail and other pricing-intensive industries.

-• Confusing Margin and Markup: Mixing up these concepts can result in incorrect pricing and profitability analysis.
-Remember, margin is based on sales price while markup is based on cost.
+- Confusing margin and markup may result in incorrect pricing.
+It is important to understand that margin is based on sales and markup is based on cost.

 FAQs